Prohibition Declared –

 were like something I had never seen in my entire life.

-And yet, I couldn’t notice her face.
+And yet, I couldn’t notice her face properly.

 And the time ended there.